 To see full details of the next available intake please visit the application form.

 The fee shown for domestic students is applicable to New Zealand citizens and permanent residents.
 If an international fee is not listed above please refer to the international fees page.
 All fees are indicative only and subject to change.

 You MAY be eligible for a StudyLink Student Loan for your tuition fees.

 Find out if your programme qualifies by visiting the Studylink website.

 If you also need to pay course related costs, i.e. if outlined in programme costs above, you need to apply separately to StudyLink (up to $1,000/academic year for eligible students).
 Note course related costs are paid directly into your bank account by StudyLink and you will be required to pay this to Toi Ohomai Institute of Technology.

-Upon successfully completing the requirements you will receive the award of:
+Upon successfully completing the course you will receive: